About the Committee of Ministers

 With the Parliamentary Assembly, it is the guardian of the Council’s fundamental values, and monitors member states’ compliance with their undertakings.

-The Chairmanship of the Committee of Ministers is transferred each six months, in May and November, from one member State to the next in English alphabetical order.
+The Presidency of the Committee of Ministers is transferred each six months, in May and November, from one member State to the next in English alphabetical order.

 The role and functions of the Committee of Ministers (CM) are described in Chapter IV of the Statute of the Council of Europe.